 For a start, FSH levels fluctuate THE WHOLE DAMN TIME between cycles.
 Say you only test once, and it indicates that your FSH levels are normal.
 If you were to test again, you might see “abnormal” – i.e. high levels – levels.
 But if you don’t get tested again, you’ll never know.

 Once a high level has been established, it means you have a high FSH level – no matter what other future results show.
 Normal values in other menstrual cycles don’t mean the “abnormal” result was incorrect.
-Basically, your very worst, most depressing result from an FSH test will be your most accurate – but if you only have one FSH test, you might not
+Basically, your very worst, most depressing result from an FSH test will be your most accurate – but if you only have one FSH test, you might not ever realise it.

 Secondly, high oestradiol levels (which you should also be tested for) can artificially suppress FSH levels: it’ll look like your FSH is normal, whereas actually it’s just been put in a headlock by the oestradiol.
 If the oestradiol level is high but FSH is normal, it shouldn’t be assumed that egg supply is fine.
 (Normal levels for both FSH and oestradiol, however, probably indicate that you have a decent number of eggs.)